 - Presta Vs. Schrader Valves

-Most bike frame manufacturers use an alloy of either steel or aluminum to craft the frame.
-An alloy is a metal that is mixed with other elements to improve the metal’s characteristics.
+Bike frames are typically made from alloys.
+An alloy is a metal that is mixed with other metals and elements.
 The goal of using an alloy is to increase the strength or decrease the weight of the frame.
 Several different alloys of both steel and aluminum exist with slightly different characteristics.
+Some metals are heat-treated for extra strength.
+The type of metal used plays a major role in the weight, strength, and price of the frame.

-- High-Tensile- This is the weakest and heaviest type of steel used for manufacturing bike frames.
+High-Tensile steel is the weakest and heaviest type of steel used for manufacturing bike frames.
 It is common on low-end bikes and older bikes.
 High-tensile steel is also known as carbon steel or high-ten.
+It is a cheaper alternative to Chromoly.

-- Other types of steel- Manufacturers continually experiment with various steel alloys and different heat treatments to find the lightest and strongest material.
+Manufacturers continually experiment with various steel alloys and different heat treatments to create the lightest and strongest material.
 Some steels are designed to be lighter.
 Some are designed to be stiffer.
+Currently, one of the strongest steels is Reynolds 953.
+This specially developed steel is almost as strong as titanium.

 For more info, check out this extensive guide on types of steel used for bike frames from Gravelcycling.

 Pure aluminum isn’t strong enough to use for bicycle frame building.
+Aluminum is alloyed with other elements to increase its strength.
 Usually, aluminum is mixed with silicon, magnesium, or zinc to make it stronger and more durable.
-6061 and 7005 are the most common types of aluminum used for bike frames.
-Of the two, 6061 is slightly better due to its lower weight.
+6061 and 7005 are the most common aluminum alloys used for building bike frames.
+Of the two, 6061 is slightly superior due to its lower weight.

-The shape of the tubes greatly affects the weight and rigidity of the frame.
-Tube types include:
+The shape and thickness of the frame tubes greatly affect the weight and rigidity of the bike.
+The tube shape can also play a role in the bike’s aerodynamic efficiency.
+Some common bicycle frame tube types include:

 Plain gauge tubing

-These are straight tubes that are the same thickness throughout.
-They don’t use any butting, oversizing, or strange shapes.
-These are the cheapest due to their simplicity.
-They are strong and easy to manufacture.
-Plain gauge tubing offers the best value.
+Plain gauge tubes are straight tubes that have the same thickness throughout the entire length of the tube.
+They don’t use any butting, oversizing, or shaping.
+These are the cheapest tubes due to their simplicity.
+They are also strong and easy to manufacture.
+For this reason, plain gauge tubing offers the best value.
 Your only sacrifice is a bit more weight.

-- Double butting- Manufacturers place extra material on each end of the tubes.
-The middle of the tubes are thinner.
-This is common mid to high-end bikes.
+- Double butting- Manufacturers add extra material to the interior ends of the tubes.
+The middle of the tubes remain thinner.
+Double butting is common in mid to high-end bikes.

 - Triple butting- Similar to double butting except with three layers.
-The ends are the thickest part.
-Further in the tube, the walls thin.
-Even further in the tube, the walls thin again.
+The ends of the tubes are the thickest part.
+Further in the tube, the walls get thinner.
+Even further in the tube, the walls thin out again.
 This cuts even more weight.
-You’ll find this on high-end bikes.
+You’ll find triple butting on high-end bikes.

-The individual tubes that make up your bicycle frame are joined together using either welding or brazing.
-The type of connection used doesn’t really affect the way the bike rides.
-Which type of connection used depends on looks and price.
-Some frames use a combination of welding and brazing.
-Generally, manufacturers braze smaller joints and weld larger joints.
+The individual tubes that make up your bicycle frame are joined together using either welding, brazing, or lugging.
+Which type of connection the frame uses depends on the frame material, price, and desired look.
+Some frames use a combination of connection methods.

 Welded Bike Frames